 Web Method Quilt Assembly

-With this method, you’ll sew in Columns from top to bottom.
+With this web method, you’ll sew the blocks in columns, from top to bottom.

 Pick them up in order from top to bottom and stack with the topmost set on the top.

 Take them to the machine and chain-sew beginning with the top block.
 Do not clip the threads.
 I am using brown thread here so you can see what I am going to show you a bit later.

 Now, go to the design wall and stack the next column of blocks with the topmost one on the top and take that to the machine.

 Reposition the chain pieced blocks so you again begin the sewing from the block on the first row.
 Your next blocks will be right side up, and so will your chained blocks.